Last updated:

 - Appropriate CRM objects.

-- HubSpot: Log emails as engagements (Activities), and publish App/Timeline Events for so lists/workflows can target the exact behaviors you care about.
-As an App Partner, OutboundSync uses this feature in HubSpot's developer platform by default.
+- HubSpot: Log emails as engagements (Activities), and publish App/Timeline Events so lists/workflows can target the exact behaviors you care about.
+As an App Partner, OutboundSync uses this feature in HubSpot’s developer platform by default.
 It is not supported via BCC.

 - Salesforce: Store mail as EmailMessage (Enhanced Email) and optionally create Tasks to drive activity queues and handoffs.

-- Benefits across both platforms: Update custom fields/properties, map additional data, control associations, sync via either upsert or update-only methods, and define specifically how contacts are looked up (this includes custom field/property lookup such as Object ID which can reduce or eliminate creating duplicates.
+- Benefits across both platforms: Update custom fields/properties, map additional data, control associations, sync via either upsert or update-only methods, and define specifically how contacts are looked up (this includes custom field/property lookup such as Object ID which can reduce or eliminate creating duplicates).

 Summary of why BCC fails at scale

-No structured campaign metadata.
+- No structured campaign metadata.

-No guaranteed reply logging without connected inboxes.
+- No guaranteed reply logging without connected inboxes.

-Extra administrative work for mailbox rotation.
+- Extra administrative work for mailbox rotation.

-No suppression/exclusion capability upstream.
+- No suppression/exclusion capability upstream.

-Adds to recipient counts in Gmail/Workspace.
+- Adds to recipient counts in Gmail/Workspace.

 A quick word on deliverability